Hilderston, West Lothian: On the London stage

+The French ambassador in London, Antoine Lefèvre de la Boderie, wrote of the increasing interest in the mine and the arrival of ore in London, on 27 February 1608.
+Boderie linked the profits with King James's continued interest in forming a full political union between England and Scotland with one Parliament.
+The silver would cement the two kingdoms.

 In London, in March or Lenten term 1608, a play opened apparently on the theme of the Scottish silver bonanza, performed by the Children of the Queen's Revels at the Blackfriars Theatre, and was promptly closed after offending King James.
 The text has not survived.
 On 8 April, the French ambassador, Antoine Lefèvre de la Boderie, mentioned it slandered James, his Scottish mine, and his favourites.

 Boderie had already reported in detail the assay of ore from the "mine d'Ecosse", with the jaundiced observation that unprofitable silver mines were at least a public benefit by the creation of employment.
 A letter from Thomas Lake to the Earl of Salisbury of 11 March mentions that players had offended in the "matter of the mines".
 Subsequently, on account of this banned play and the Byron plays, Henry Evans gave up managing the company and the theatre.

 The performance of the play (whether it referenced Hilderston directly or not) was after King James had begun the process to take the mine into his hands.
 Hamilton learnt of the King's direction that John Arnot, the depute-treasurer was now in charge by 29 January 1608 and described in his letter to James of 19 February 1608 the steps Arnot had taken on site.
 Hamilton's letters also reveal that Bevis Bulmer had widely publicised the new profitable silver mine to London courtiers in order to eject Hamilton.
 Bulmer had access to court circles, his son-in-law, Patrick Murray, was a gentleman of the king's privy chamber (though still in education).